Formulas for Geometry PDF

 - Plane: The surface of a smooth wall or the surface of a sheet of paper or the surface of a smooth blackboard are examples of a plane

-- Collinear and Coplanar: Three or more points are said to be collinear if there is a line which contains all of them.
+- Collinear and Coplanar: Three or more points are said to be collinear if there is a line that contains all of them.

-- Concurrent Lines: Three or more lines are said to be concurrent if there is a point which lies on all of them.
+- Concurrent Lines: Three or more lines are said to be concurrent if there is a point that lies on all of them.

 - Intersecting Lines: Two lines whose intersection is non-empty set are said to be intersecting lines.
 The common point is called the point of intersection.